csc-training/Kielipankki/slides/korp_script.md

 4. Without any explicit data, we could try to find if the verb inventory in the corpus is becoming more dominated by the most frequent verbs

 ## Selection of corpora

+In this experiment, we are limited to only the publically available corpora, and because we want to process data outside Korp, we need the data to be downloadable.
+Given these rather severe constraints (license being PUB and access being Download), plausible options are:

+* Plenary Sessions of the Parliament of Finland (2008-2016)
+* Finnish Supreme and Supreme Administrative Court decisions from 1980-2018
+* Yle Finnish News Archive 2011-2018

 ### Getting appropriate time overlaps